ouhft/COPE/docs/deployment.md

 # Deployment

+There are presently three deployments of this project code:

+* **Development**: Local copy for development work and testing
+* **Test/Staging**: Externally hosted deployment with dummy data but latest code to allow for partners to test and trial changes
+* **Production**: Dedicated VM hosted by MSD-IT providing the cope.nds.ox.ac.uk domain

 Local development deployment notes on this can be found in [Development](development.md)

 ## Test/Staging (Webfaction)

+Testing has an auto-redeploy script setup which will attempt to take the lastest code changes from master after each push.
+The information below therefore, relates to the intial setup of the COPE DB deployment (and lacks any notes on the changes between python 2 and python 3).

 Used an existing site setup, which needs documenting at some stage, and cleared it out as much as possible of the previous application install (lots of ``pip uninstall``, along with deleting a few files and folders)